Nick Fuentes: Dinner at Mar-a-Lago

-On November 22, 2022, Donald Trump hosted Fuentes and Kanye West for a dinner at Trump's Mar-a-Lago residence in Florida.
-The meeting was at West's request.
-West said that Trump was "really impressed with Nick Fuentes".
-Trump released a statement saying that after contacting him earlier in the week to arrange the visit, West "unexpectedly showed up with three of his friends, whom I knew nothing about", with whom Trump dined, and that "the dinner was quick and uneventful".

-Trump further elaborated several days later that he met with West to "help a seriously troubled man, who just happens to be black... who has been decimated in his business and virtually everything else".
-Trump also acknowledged advising West to drop out of the race.
+On November 22, 2022, Donald Trump hosted Fuentes and Kanye West for a dinner at his Mar-a-Lago residence in Florida, occurring at West's request.
+West later said that Trump was "really impressed with Nick Fuentes".
+Trump stated that West had contacted him earlier in the week to arrange a visit and that West "unexpectedly showed up with three of his friends, whom I knew nothing about", describing the dinner as "quick and uneventful".
+Trump later said that he met with West to "help a seriously troubled man... who has been decimated", also advising him to end his presidential campaign.